-- Volunteer and affiliated faculty members are entitled to the following privileges and benefits offered by the University of Central Florida: - Designation as a UCF College of Medicine faculty member - Participation in departmental and COM academic activities. - Participation in faculty development events. - Access to the College of Medicine Harriet F. Ginsburg Health Sciences Library resources and services. - Discounts on purchases from the UCF Computer Store and main campus bookstore.
+UCFCOM volunteer and affiliate faculty are entitled to the following privileges and benefits offered by the University of Central Florida:

+- 1. Recognition as a UCF College of Medicine faculty member. - 2.
+Participation in departmental and COM academic activities. - 3.
+Participation in faculty development and CME events. - Access to the College of Medicine Harriet F. Ginsburg Health Sciences Library resources and services (https://med.ucf.edu/library/) - Discounts on purchases from the UCF Computer Store and main campus bookstore

-Figure 5: "Vitals" (2010) UCF Marketing.
+Figure 5: "Vitals" (2010) UCF Marketing